Pretzel Bread Bites with Hatch Chile Pepper Mustard Spread

 Place the yeast and the next 4 ingredients (using only 6 Tablespoons of the butter at this time) in a bowl and whisk until mixed and the yeast and sugar are dissolved.
 Set aside to rest for 10-15 minutes.

 Pour the mixture into the bowl of a Kitchen-Aid Mixer fitted with a dough hook.
-On medium low setting, start the mixer and add 2 teaspoons of the salt and the Hatch chile powder.
+On medium low setting, start the mixer and add 2 teaspoons of the salt and the Hatch Pepper powder.

 Slowly start mixing in the flour until all is incorporated and the dough forms into a ball.
 The dough should be slightly tacky.
 Remove the bowl from the mixer and add a little canola oil.
 Roll the dough ball in it to coat it with the oil, cover the bowl and place it in a warm area to rest for 30 minutes.